Lucy Adlington

-Lucy Adlington (LJ Adlington) is a British social and textile historian, collector of vintage clothing, and author.
+Lucy J. Adlington (born 1970) is a British social and textile historian, collector of vintage clothing, and author.
 Many of her books examine women's lives and fashion during the Second World War and the Holocaust.
 The Dressmakers of Auschwitz: The True Story of the Women Who Sewed to Survive has been translated into 22 languages and listed on The New York Times Best Seller list.
-Adlington also writes Young adult fiction.
+Adlington also writes young adult fiction.
 Her YA work typically delves into themes of historical fiction, fantasy, and adventurous storytelling.
 The Red Ribbon was shortlisted for a "Young Quills Award" in the 14 to young adult category in 2018.

-Education
+Early life and education

-Lucy Adlington (born 1970) has a master's in medieval studies from the University of York.
-She researched women's lives and clothes during World War II in detail.
+Adlington was born in 1970 in London.
+She has a bachelor's degree from Clare College, Cambridge.
+She has a master's in medieval studies from the University of York.
+She researched women's lives and their clothes from the Second World War in detail.
 As a social and textile historian, Adlington is also interested in the evolution of clothing.

 Clothing collection

 Adlington is the founder of History Wardrobe, a company that specializes in historical costumes.

-In 2023 the Bankfield Museum in Halifax, England hosted an exhibition of Adlington's collection of vintage dresses and school uniforms.
+In 2023 the Bankfield Museum in Halifax, England, hosted an exhibition of Adlington's collection of vintage dresses and school uniforms.

-She has appeared on BBC Radio's "Woman's Hour" to discuss the history of underwear.
+She has appeared on BBC Radio's Woman's Hour to discuss the history of underwear.